angusmoore/varexternalinstrument/README.md

 ```

 The result, `shockcol` contains the instaneous response of each of the variables in the VAR to a shock to `gs1` (in this case, the monetary policy indicator).
 This can then be used to create IRFs, etc.

+# Package documentation

+Documentation for this package can be found [here](https://angusmoore.github.io/varexternalinstrument/varexternalinstrument.pdf).